roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Network management/ALB Ingress Management/Access Services by using an ALB Ingress.md

 # Access Services by using an ALB Ingress

 Application Load Balancer \(ALB\) Ingresses are compatible with NGINX Ingresses, and provide improved traffic routing capabilities based on ALB instances.
-ALB Ingresses support complex routing, automatic certificate discovery, and the HTTP, HTTPS, and QUIC protocols.
+ALB Ingresses support complex routing, automatic certificate discovery, and the HTTP, HTTPS, and Quick UDP Internet Connection \(QUIC\) protocols.
 ALB Ingresses meet the requirements of cloud-native applications for ultra-high elasticity and balancing of heavy traffic loads at Layer 7.
 This topic describes how to use an ALB Ingress to access Services.

--   A serverless Kubernetes \(ASK\) cluster is created.
-You must configure a network address translation \(NAT\) gateway for the virtual private cloud \(VPC\) where the cluster is created so that the cluster can download container images from the Internet.
-For more information, see [Create an ASK cluster](/intl.en-US/User Guide for Serverless Kubernetes Clusters/Cluster/Create an ASK cluster.md).
--   The kubectl client is connected to the ASK cluster.
-For more information, see [Use kubectl to connect to an ASK cluster](/intl.en-US/User Guide for Serverless Kubernetes Clusters/Cluster/Manage and access clusters/Use kubectl to connect to an ASK cluster.md).

 An Ingress provides a collection of rules that manage external access to Services in a cluster.
 You can configure forwarding rules to assign Services different externally-accessible URLs.
 However, NGINX Ingresses and Layer 4 Server Load Balancer \(SLB\) Ingresses cannot meet the requirements of cloud-native applications, such as complex routing, multiple application layer protocols support \(such as QUIC\), and balancing of heavy traffic loads at Layer 7.

 ## Step 1: Deploy Services

-1. Create a file named cafe-service.yaml and copy the following content to the file.
+1. Create a cafe-service.yaml file and copy the following content to the file.
 The file is used to deploy two Deployments named `coffee` and `tea` and two Services named `coffee` and `tea`.

     ```
     apiVersion: apps/v1